NanomatchGmbH/diadem_image_template/README.md

 Extra scripts / binaries you require will be included in the diadem\_image\_template/opt folder automatically.

 ## Getting started
 Use this repository as a template for your repository and rename it.
-Edit project\_config.sh and give it an appropiate name, such as `xtb_example`.
-Install docker and start it (sudo systemctl enable docker, sudo systemctl start docker).
+Edit project\_config.sh to adapt the NAME according to your project, such as `xtb_example`.
+You will need docker installed and the docker daemon running to go through this tutorial.
+Therefore, install docker and start it (sudo systemctl enable docker, sudo systemctl start docker).
 Add yourself to the docker group (sudo gpasswd -a your\_user\_name docker).
 Reboot to make sure these changes took effect.

 ## Diadem Payload
+### Input and output files
-On the live server, your container will be executed in a working directory with the two files
+On the live server, your container will be executed in a working directory with the two input files

 * molecule.yml, containing the smiles code
 * calculator.yml, containing information about the calculation to be done